 South, towards Gilgit city - the capital of this area of Pakistan.
 Parts of Hunza once had a strong Buddhist influence.
 The Sacred Rock of Hunza has a variety of ancient scripts on it.
 There are Buddhist etchings to be seen nearer Gilgit and glaciers with gushing streams to be enjoyed.

 At Gilgit we are venturing into Sunni territory and the men sport longer beards.
 There is a bustling central market and a practice session for the local sporting obsession, polo, underway at the central ground.
-There’s also a cemetery with the gravestones of several of the explorers who participated in The Great Game.
+There’s also a cemetery with the gravestones of several of the explorers who participated in The Great Game (see the book by Peter Hopkirk).
 Fascinating.
-There's another cemetery with the graves of 140 Chinese who dies building the Karakorum Highway too.
+There's another cemetery with the graves of 140 Chinese, who died building the Karakorum Highway too.
 The upscale Serena Hotel is a welcome refuge.

 The confluence of the Indus and the Gilgit is where the three highest mountain ranges in the world meet - the Himalayas, the Hindu Kush and the Karakoram.